 In the Division of Musculoskeletal Imaging at Massachusetts General Hospital, musculoskeletal radiologists are recognized internationally for clinical expertise in the diagnosis of bone, joint and spine disorders including sports injury, trauma, arthritis, cancer and other conditions.
 We specialize in interventions that use image guidance for pain management, spine and joint injections, biopsies and minimally invasive cancer treatments.
 Our radiologists are also known for teaching and research in musculoskeletal disorders.Request an Appointment

 The Department of Orthopaedic Surgery at Mass General provides high-quality, personalized care for every orthopaedic condition.

 The MassGeneral Hospital for Children Orthopaedics Service provides clinical care to infants, children and adolescents, from birth to college age, for the entire spectrum of musculoskeletal problems.

 Contact the MGHfC Pediatric Orthopaedics Service at: 617-726-8523

 Calluses develop as a normal response to chronic excessive friction and pressure.
 They are protective pads made up of a thickened upper layer of skin.
 Corns are small calluses that develop on the top of the toes due to pressure or rubbing against shoes or other toes.
 Both can be the result of poorly fitting shoes, abnormal foot function, or high activity levels.

 Calluses are usually painless, but corns can be quite painful.
 Sometimes, corns are confused with warts.
-Calluses can be avoided by removing the source of the rubbing and thinning the callus with a pumice stone.
+Calluses can be avoided by removing the source of the rubbing and thinning the callus with a pumice stone or small blade.
 Treatment for corns should provide symptom relief as well as lessen the underlying cause.
-Treatment options may include:
+Treatment choices may include:

 Applying pads around the corn area